Best Map API for Location-Based Services: Mapbox vs Google Maps vs OpenStreetMap

 Pros and cons of using Mapbox

-Reviews show that Mapbox is more customizable than Google Maps.
-While many mapping systems offer ready-made maps, Mapbox is like a LEGO set that developers can assemble however they like.
-Mapbox allows you to create a map style that matches your brand.
-Developers can install fonts and color palettes and add features such as step-by-step instructions and terrain information.
+Based on reviews we can make a conclusion that Mapbox is more customizable than Google Maps.
+Lots of mapping systems out there offer ready-made maps, but Mapbox is a bit more special than others.
+It provides developers with a customizable set that they can assemble based on their preferences and needs.
+With Mapbox you can make a map style that matches your brand.
+Developers are able to install fonts and color palettes and add features such as step-by-step instructions and terrain information.

 Integration with PubNub